Carved Records: Artists

-The band Texas Hippie Coalition (THC) was brought to the label’s attention early because of their own self-generated success.
+The band Texas Hippie Coalition (THC) was brought to the label’s attention early because of their self-generated success.
 THC had been on the road consistently playing with bands they had grown up idolizing.
-They had found supportive fans in the form of music lovers, gear companies and corporate sponsors.
+They had found supportive fans in the form of music lovers, gear companies, and corporate sponsors.
 THC met with Carved in late 2009.
 Shortly thereafter, Texas Hippie Coalition was the first band signed to Carved Records.
-They released their first national album, Rollin on July 6, 2010 via Carved Records.
+They released their first national album, Rollin on July 6, 2010 via Carved.
 On August 14, 2013, THC released their third studio album, "Peacemaker".